goxytesla/Monsi_apartments/README.md

 Right now, if user clicks on "seaside" and clicks bellow on "apartments" he will get seaside apartments, but if he adds "luxury villas" filter crashes on me.

+Here is live version of the site in case you need it: http://abbaenterijer.com/

 Thanks for any help you can provide in advance.